Ka-yy/zero/readme.md

+This project is going to be monolithic, with most(if not all) features being inside in a few Python files

 # To do

 ## initialize the git repo locally and set the upstream

-then set the upstream branch. *i wont get into that because you guys should already know that*
+then set the upstream branch. *i won't get into that because you guys should already know that*

 ## create the virtual environment